 MICHELLE: I’m behind, too.
 I’ll catch up one day.

-MELINDA: Same here, and that’s really a shame.
+MJ: Same here, and that’s really a shame.

 ANNA: I’ve read through volume four, and I like this series!
 But I’m predisposed to enjoy any manga that involves fighting priests.